telerik/report-server-docs/implementer-guide/setup/how-to-use-azure-ad-to-login-to-trs.md

 ---
-title: Azure AD Authentication
+title: Single Sign-On with Azure AD
-page_title: Azure AD Report Server Authentication
+page_title: How to configure Single Sign-On in Azure AD
-description: How to setup Azure AD for Report Server authentication
+description: Learn how to setup the Single Sign-On (SSO) functionality in Azure Active Directory and use it to authenticate against Telerik Report Server instance.
 slug: how-to-use-azure-ad-to-login-to-trs
 tags: login,authentication,federation,azure
 published: True
 position: 700
 ---

-# Azure AD Authentication
+# Overview

 Active Directory have proved itself as a standard in directory and identity management services.
-In this article, we will explain how to use its cloud-based form to provide authentication for the Telerik Reporting Server users.
+In this article, we will explain how to use its cloud-based form to provide authentication for Telerik Report Server users.
+Besides the enhanced authentication security, this approach also improves the user experience, because the users that are alreadt registered in Azure AD will be able to login into Report Server Manager UI without entering their login credentials each time.

-## Configuration Steps
+The article consists of two sections:
+- The first one explains how to configure SSO for the Report Server Manager web application.
+- The second section explains how to configure SSO for the Standalone Report Designer which is connected to a Report Server instance.

+## Configure Single Sign-On for Report Server Manager

+In this section we'll explain the following:
+- How to create your application in Azure.
+- How to configure its Single Sign-On settings.
+- How to configure the Report Server Manager web application to enable logging in it using Azure AD authentication.

 ### Prerequisites

--   Telerik Report Server installation with at least one administrator account.
+-   Telerik Report Server installation with at least one administrator account and enabled **https** site binding in its Internet Information Services registration.
 -   An Azure account with Active Directory support.

-In this article we’ll assume that Telerik Report Server is installed and accessible on **http://localhost:86**.
-For security reasons it’s better to access it via **https**, but this will require registering a domain certificate, which is not a subject of the current tutorial.

 > In case you’re not familiar with the process of adding the Active Directory service to your Azure account, there is a useful video tutorial that will help: [Enabling Azure Active Directory Premium trial](https://channel9.msdn.com/Series/Azure-Active-Directory-Videos-Demos/Enabling-Azure-Active-Directory-Premium-trial).

 ### 1. Setup the Azure AD Application

-In your Azure portal, create an **Enterprise** application and marked it as a "**Non-gallery app**".
+In your Azure portal, create an **Enterprise** application and mark it as a "**Non-gallery app**".
 It should look like this:

 ![AzureAD - application setup](../../images/report-server-images/HowToLoginUsingADFS/azure_ad_step1.png)